 - Politics of Organization

 Here we will basically discuss Non-technical factors which include the financial status and the support organization of the vendor.
 In this article, we will concentrate on discussing the economic and organizational factors that affect the choice of DBMS.
-Following cost are considered while choosing a DBMS these are as follows:
+Following costs are considered while choosing a DBMS these are as follows:

 - Software acquisition cost –

-This is basically the up-front cost of software or buying cost of software including language options, different types of interfaces.
+This is basically the up-front cost of software or buying cost of software including language options, and different types of interfaces.
 The correct DBMS version for a specific OS must be selected.
 Basically, the Development tools, design tools, and additional language support are not included in basic pricing.

 - Maintenance cost –